 7. When Should I have my Walls Tested?

 If your home was built before the 1980s, it’s likely that your drywall contains asbestos; the same is true for certain types of flooring, insulation, and popcorn ceilings.
 Because asbestos is hazardous when disturbed, you’ll want to get your drywall tested any time you’re considering sanding, painting, demolishing, or otherwise altering your drywall.

 8. How is Asbestos Tested?

-Accredited labs, like JSE Labs, follow the EPA 600 method to safely and effectively test for asbestos, while using a process called visual area estimation (VAE).
+Accredited labs, like JSE Labs, follow the EPA 600/R-93/116 method to safely and effectively test for asbestos, while using a process called visual area estimation (VAE).
 If the sample confirms the presence of asbestos, they can perform a further test called a point count that delivers even more precise results.

 9. Who Takes Asbestos Samples?

-If you feel comfortable, you can take the sample yourself and send it in to a qualified lab for testing.
+If you feel comfortable, you can take the sample yourself and send it in to an accredited lab for testing.
 Otherwise, you can hire an expert to come collect the sample for you.
 If you choose to do it yourself, make sure you wear gloves and follow proper safety precautions.
 The best location to take a sample from is the inner corner of a room where the two pieces of drywall meet.
 You’ll want to get at least 2 square inches of material, sampled through the substrate to ensure you capture every layer.